javelin0x/lightbox/README.md

 ![lbb](https://github.com/javelin0x/lightbox/assets/162154063/622a2ae6-c5a5-4cc4-811b-7208197b6a04)

 # IMPORTANT:
 This repository is in BETA, there's lots to refactor, update, and change.
-Don't rely on this for your actual password managing needs, encryption and more security features need to be updated before it's solid for everyday use.
+Encryption and more security features need to be updated before it's solid for everyday use.

 # ![loogo2](https://github.com/javelin0x/lightbox/assets/162154063/1948ee9d-aa36-464f-8fdc-f8d787981e25) lightbox
 is an **offline password manager** for **Windows** systems, it uses modern encryption and hashing standards (Argon2, AES256) and does a lot of what you'd want a password manager to do.